RK900/Flu-Prediction/README.md

 MIT

 ###Dependencies
 Requires numpy, Biopython, and scikit-learn installed.
-Works on Python 2.
+Python 2 required.

 ##To use:
 Input any HA (hemagglutinin) or NA (neuraminidase) flu protein sequence and it's corresponding child sequence into the program and it will output a predicted offspring of that specific flu strain.